-- 5.16 Most of the buildings face onto the principle streets with their roofs running parallel to these.
-They were mostly built as houses and are therefore on a domestic scale, usually two or sometimes three storeys high with a varied roof form, materials and architectural detailing.
-Chimneys are a key feature, with tall, impressive brick stacks dominating the roofscape.
-Roofs are generally hipped and half-hipped, many with small gabled or flat roofed dormers added later.
-Doors are largely panelled and plank doors but in the Georgian period pendiced hoods and flat headed door hoods were introduced along with large hipped roofs and overhanging modillion cornices. - 5.17 Originally windows would have been simple shuttered openings or for the higher status buildings, glass set in diamond shaped leaded cames (small glazing bars) supported on a metal frame.
+- 5.17 Originally windows would have been simple shuttered openings or for the higher status buildings, glass set in diamond shaped leaded cames (small glazing bars) supported on a metal frame.
 Many examples of leaded light windows can be seen in the buildings in the High Street.
 A distinctive window design that is prevalent in the Conservation Area is that of the Oriel window i.e. similar to a bay window but usually at first floor level often supported on brackets.
-Good examples can be seen on the buildings behind Middle Row and at Broadleys Outfitters (30 -32 High Street).
+Good examples can be seen on the buildings behind Middle Row and at Broadleys Outfitters (30 -32 High Street). - 5.18 Materials used in the Conservation Area reflect historical periods and what was locally available in this part of Sussex.
+St Swithun's Church and Sackville College were primarily built in sandstone reflecting their importance.